OCD and Anxiety Specialty Services

 As you already know from experience, anxiety is both physical and mental.
 It is also very future-oriented: we can describe it as fear or worry of possible events, consequences, or outcomes that have not yet happened.
 For example, we may have anxiety about a job interview, a date, an exam, going to the store, touching a doorknob in public, an upcoming MRI, petting a dog, etc. Even though we may have done those things before, anxiety is focused on what may happen the next time we’re in that situation.
 Sometimes we draw on past negative experiences to jump to the conclusion that something “bad” may happen again.
 We may even dismiss positive or neutral past events, too—“Well, nothing happened the last time, but what about the next time?”
 Anxiety also thrives on doubt or uncertainty—“Anything (bad) could happen!”—making it difficult to bring our logical side into the equation.

-We may be able to pinpoint where our anxiety began, such as a traumatic (e.g., near-death experience) or other deeply memorable negative event (e.g., public embarrassment).
+We may be able to pinpoint where our anxiety began, such as a traumatic or deeply humiliating experience.
 However, it is common for anxiety to seem like it came out of nowhere, too.
 It is also important to rule out medical conditions that can mimic anxiety or panic attacks, such as bradycardia (abnormally low heart rate), respiratory and sinus issues, heart problems, and thyroid issues.
 If you have one of these medical issues, the issue is appropriately treated, the “symptoms” dissipate—letting us know that it wasn’t truly anxiety.
 However, we can have anxiety alongside physical health conditions, or even anxiety about our health.
 Before we begin treatment, I will ask you about your medical history to rule out other causes of your symptoms.

 Expand the boxes below to learn more available treatments for specific types of anxiety.
 Together, we will come up with a plan that best suits your needs and goals.